tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 EKU and post-handshake authentication may both occur during the lifetime of a (D)TLS connection.
-Post-Handshake Certificate-Based Client Authentication (PHA) is bound to the handshake transcript and computes its `Finished` message using a key derived from the application traffic secret that is active at the time the `CertificateRequest` is sent.
+Post-Handshake Certificate-Based Client Authentication (PHA) is bound to the handshake transcript and computes its `Finished` message as specified in Section 4.4 of {{TLS}}, using a key derived from the application traffic secret that is active at the time the `CertificateRequest` is sent.
 Therefore, specific ordering constraints are required to preserve cryptographic consistency.

 ### Post-Handshake Certificate-Based Client Authentication

-Once a `CertificateRequest` has been sent, the corresponding authentication exchange completes using the application traffic secret generation that was active when it was initiated, as required by the transcript and key derivation rules defined in Section 4.4 of {{TLS}}.

 An endpoint MUST NOT complete an EKU exchange in a manner that transitions to new application traffic secrets while a PHA exchange